HeringtonPress/OLC/CoreRules.md

 - Roll your Stats.
 2d4 in order.
 You may reroll the Stat given by your Kin and pick the higher result.
 - Your HP is equal to your Coins Stat.
 - Choose or roll for your Class.
 Gain the first template (A) and any other items and bonuses.
+- Starting characters gain +5 in any one skill of their choice, unless the class states otherwise, treat a classes skill list as suggestions.
 - All PCs also start with a blanket (1 slot), 4 rations (1 slot), and 4 torches (1 slot).

 ## Table of Kin